 These studies take unique approaches to further understanding the complexities of Ube3a and how the paternal copy can best be reactivated.
 The extensive study about anxiety in individuals with AS is a first for AS research and refining the overall picture of the significant role that anxiety does play in AS.

-Understanding how AS Neurons Perform in the Brain
+Understanding how Angelman Syndrome Neurons Perform in the Brain

 Dr. Eric Levine – University of Connecticut School of Medicine

 Imagine a traffic light at a busy intersection: when working correctly, the traffic light directs vehicles where they need to go and traffic flows properly.
 In the brain, the “traffic lights” control the signaling at synapses, which are the intersections between brain cells, or neurons.
 In an individual with Angelman syndrome, the flow of information at certain synapses is not regulated properly, leading to symptoms such as developmental delay, seizures and movement disorders.